charindithjaindu/ChatBackupBot/README.md

 ## A telegram bot that can backup your chats realtime without showing you online

 ## How To Host

-First of all you need to add the bot to log channel
+Too lazy to explain. please watch the video ;)

 The easiest way to deploy this